Gateway, Inc.: 1990–1995: Early growth

 In January 1990, Gateway 2000 moved their headquarters from Iowa to North Sioux City, South Dakota, in order to take advantage of South Dakota's lack of income taxes.
 The company expanded their advertising campaign that year, producing a number of humorous half- and full-page spreads, featuring employees of the company (including Ted Waitt) in pastoral settings, photographed by a local studio.
 The company extended the pastoral theme to their shipping containers, which were white with black spots, reminiscent of Holstein cows; this monochrome design scheme also contributed to low costs.
+Waitt recalled that "The cow spot was actually developed by a graphic designer.
+I can't take a claim for that.
+All I can take claim for it, when I saw it on a box, I said, that is amazing... it was kind of that, no matter where Gateway went, around the world, we took the cow spots.
+And it was taking that, you know, Iowa values, those Midwestern values with us wherever.
+It was our symbol."

 Gateway 2000 posted $275 million in revenues by the end of 1990.
 Fearing that the company was growing too big for them to handle, the Waitts and Hammond recruited a public accounting firm and poached six executives from rival computer manufacturers to plot the company's growth.
 These executives in turn set up a number of divisions to promote innovation within the company, including a marketing department with five employees, a group dedicated to exploring new technologies with twenty employees, an "Action Group" of ten executives whom Ted Waitt deferred to every two weeks, and a "Road Map Group" to evaluate product development and branding choices.
 In addition, the company hired a media buyer to handle the company's advertising assets advertising and contacts with magazines and other mass media companies.

 In the summer of 1991, Gateway 2000 commissioned the construction of a 44,000-square-foot manufacturing plant down the road from its North Sioux City headquarters, expected to increase its manufacturing output by 30 percent.
 That year, the company also expanded their dealer channels beyond the individual buyer into fleet sales to enterprises.
 Gateway 2000 offered such corporate clients training programs, troubleshooting literature, and more rigorous customer service.
 While still a private company at this point, Gateway 2000 elected to release financial results quarterly via press releases in order to project an image of legitimacy among corporate buyers.
 By 1991's end, Gateway 2000 posted $626 million in sales.